-1. To ensure that all actions are taken to maintain an accident free workplace as far as is

-- 2. To ensure that all safe systems of work that are implemented are of industry best practice and practicable. - 3.
+- 1. To ensure that all actions are taken to maintain an accident free workplace as far as is reasonably practicable.
+This will include the continuation of training, information, instruction and supervision in line with latest regulatory standards for 2019 2020. - 2.
+To ensure that all safe systems of work that are implemented are of industry best practice and practicable. - 3.
 To update as far as necessary our electronic and record keeping systems in line with the requirements of data protection under the General Data Protection Regulations 2018. - 4.
 To review all existing assessments and ensure they meet or exceed a minimum 5 step approach as prescribed by the Health and Safety Executive. - 5.
 To continue to promote healthy lifestyle choices for our staff to help persons live healthy and productive lives.
 We will provide assistance and guidance on personal lifestyle choices for drugs, tobacco and alcohol misuse if requested.